krishpranav/TodoApp/README.md

 # TodoApp
-A simple todo list application built using objc for iOS
+A simple todo list application built using swift for iOS

 ## Building: